You are here

 Medical Leave

 A medical leave is a leave of absence from the College that may be granted to students who are unable to continue their enrollment because of physical or psychological conditions.
 Non-degree students are not eligible for medical leave.
 A request for medical leave is considered a request to withdraw from Hampshire College.
-Students seeking a medical leave must contact the Dean of Students Office (413.559.6545) to discuss the circumstances and the process for taking a medical leave from the College.
+Students seeking a medical leave must contact Health and Counseling Services (413.559.5458) to discuss the circumstances and the process for taking a medical leave from the College.
 The final day to take a medical leave is the last day of classes for the current semester; students cannot take a retroactive medical leave after classes have concluded.
-All medical leaves are processed through the Dean of Students Office by the Senior Director of Student Affairs - Student Retention & Success, Director of Student Affairs - Student Retention & Success, or an appointed designee.
+All medical leaves are processed by the Senior Director for Health and Counseling Services or an appointed designee.
 A "W" for withdrawal will appear on transcripts for courses in progress if a student goes on medical leave after the add/drop deadline.
 Students seeking a medical leave must fill out a medical leave declaration.

 As with any other leave, the College reserves the right to deny a student’s request for medical leave.

-A student on voluntary or involuntary medical leave normally will not be permitted to participate in College activities or to utilize the College’s services, facilities, or programs (including extracurricular activities) and will also be restricted from entering the campus during the leave period; exceptions to these restrictions must be approved in advance by the Dean of Students Office.
+A student on voluntary or involuntary medical leave normally will not be permitted to participate in College activities or to utilize the College’s services, facilities, or programs (including extracurricular activities) and will also be restricted from entering the campus during the leave period; exceptions to these restrictions must be approved in advance by Health and Counseling Services in consultation with the Division of Justice, Equity, and Antiracism.

 Students on medical leave must complete a readmissions application.
 Refer to the readmission policy for details.